 Cupid and Psyche: The Second Kiss

 Inspired by Antonio Canova's sculpture in the Louvre.
-The story of a meeting after 25 years.
+A 30-year love story.

 How do you feel about yourself?
 How do you feel about your actions?